aryanbadiee/Web-Server-Python/README.md

 * light
 * support from multi-threading
 * with the client-side code(for testing!)

-WIP:

-* supporting from POST Method
+* supporting from GET & POST Method